LukeDuttweiler/skipTrack/paper.md

 The `skipTrack` package contains tools for fitting the SkipTrack model, visualizing model results, diagnosing model convergence, and simulating example data.

-In order to fit the model, the code employs a Markov Chain Monte Carlo (MCMC) algorithm composed of Gibbs sampling steps.
-Model fitting is accomplished through an easy-to-use interface that allows users to select the number of MCMC chains to run, the number of iterations to run per chain, and the parameters used to initialize each chain.
-Model results may be visualized or retrived through standard reporting and visualization functions (`summary()`, `plot()`, etc.).
+ - **Model Fitting**: In order to fit the SkipTrack model, the code employs a Markov Chain Monte Carlo (MCMC) algorithm composed of Gibbs sampling steps.
+Model fitting may be accessed through the `skipTrack.fit()` function, and is accomplished through this easy-to-use interface that allows users to select the number of MCMC chains to run, the number of iterations to run per chain, and the parameters used to initialize each chain.

+ - **Visualizing Results**: Model results may be visualized or retrieved through standard reporting and visualization functions (`summary()`, `plot()`, etc.).

-MCMC convergence diagnostics (traceplots, effective sample size, and the Gelman-Rubin potential scale reduction factor) are multivariate and multi-chain and are provided using the R package `genMCMCDiag` [@genMCMCPackage].
+ - **Diagnosing Convergence**: MCMC convergence diagnostics (traceplots, effective sample size, and the Gelman-Rubin potential scale reduction factor) are multivariate and multi-chain and are provided using the R package `genMCMCDiag` [@genMCMCPackage], accessible through `skipTrack.diagnostics()`.

-Functions are included which allow a user to simulate example data from the SkipTrack model, the generative model provided in @li2022predictive, or a provided mixture model.
+ - **Simulating Data**: Data simulation options using `skipTrack.simulate()` are included which allow a user to simulate example data from the SkipTrack model, the generative model provided in @li2022predictive, or a provided mixture model.

 # Availability